jacktasia/funckey/README.md

 `funckey` is a simple go cli program that wraps lower level linux cli apps that are commonly mapped to function keys on laptops.

-I made this so I could easily map by `volume` and `brightness` function keys on my laptop to work when running [`monand`](https://xmonad.org/) and [`xmobar`](https://hackage.haskell.org/package/xmobar) (see config examples below).
+I made this so I could easily map by `volume` and `brightness` function keys on my laptop to work when running [`xmonand`](https://xmonad.org/) and [`xmobar`](https://hackage.haskell.org/package/xmobar) (see config examples below).
 If you're using gnome/kde you probably don't need something like this.

 ## Setup / Install

+`go get github.com/jacktasia/funckey`
+then
 `go install github.com/jacktasia/funckey`